Arizonagong/vCIES2020_Network-Analysis/README.md

 ##   2. igraph R script & data files

 In this folder there is one R script for the igraph network analysis.
-You can download this R script to your R Studio and follow instructions of the Youtube video.
+You can download this R script to your R Studio and follow instructions of my lecture video **vCIES 2020 Network Analysis Workshop: Session2.
+Practice**.

 For the igraph analysis, there are two data sets from the study of [Gemnetto, Barrat, & Cattuto (2014)](https://bmcinfectdis.biomedcentral.com/track/pdf/10.1186/s12879-014-0695-9) titled as Mitigation of infectious disease at school: Targeted class closure vs school closure, which studied the infection network at the primary school.
 You can also find the data of this study from [Sociopatterns](http://www.sociopatterns.org/datasets/primary-school-temporal-network-data/).
 It is the open source network data platform readily available for any type of studies and researches.